Abu Dhabi vs Dubai

 Details of the prices, exhibitions and how to get there, check out the Louvre Museum website.

-If you have more time in Abu Dhabi you can take a 3-day tour to Sir Bani Yas Island which has incredible wildlife – both indigenous and endangered roaming free and then at night check into the luxury desert lodges at one of the three five-star Anantara resorts.
+If you have more time in Abu Dhabi you can take a 3-day tour to Sir Bani Yas Island which has incredible wildlife and as well as the theme parks on Yas Island – both indigenous and endangered roaming free and then at night check into the luxury desert lodges at one of the three five-star Anantara resorts.
 There are also evening excursions in the desert for an Arabian Nights Village offering and an authentic Emirati cultural experience.

 Etihad Towers | Abu Dhabi City Tour